Updated: October 2022

-It’s a dream you may have had on Monday mornings while trying to drag yourself out of bed and not be late for another day of office monotony.
+It’s a dream you’ve had on Monday mornings while trying to drag yourself out of bed for another day of office monotony.
 You imagine what it would be like to just drop everything and run away.
 The idea is appealing; sailing the pacific, lying on a beach, writing from a Tuscan vineyard, or traveling the world camera in hand.
 We all have our dream scenario that we imagine on those dreary Monday mornings.
 However, for most of us, they are just that – a dream – a momentary escape from the every day, never to become reality.
 Chasing after one’s dreams is not for everybody.
 But if you’re the adventurous type, and willing to put your career advancement on pause, then exploring some new options might be right for you.

-But why do these imaginings have to be relegated to ethereal daydreams that vanish as soon as they appear?
+But why do these imaginings have to be relegated to ethereal daydreams that vanish the minute your work day starts?
 What if you could make those dreams a reality?
 Well, you can.
 Whether it’s working from your dream location, taking time off to plan and execute a challenging adventure, or working while traveling the globe – there are now more options than ever for those that want to escape the rat race without sacrificing their careers.

 Many people at all stages of their careers have learned the emotional, psychological, and professional benefit of walking out on the office life, at least for a time.
 If you’re prepared, you’re never too young to take a detour from your office job.
 And what’s more – not only can you do this, you can leverage it to actually grow and accelerate your career whether that means returning to the daily grind, or sailing off into the sunset never to return.
 If this all sounds appealing to you and you’re wondering how to turn your dreams into a reality, here are several options for you to consider.

-Work in Your Paradise – The Expat Experiment
+Work in Your Paradise With a Temporary (or Permanent) Expat Gig

 First, probably the most traditional of the three is working (remotely or locally) in another location.
 Whether your paradise is the bustling streets of London, the cafes of Buenos Aires, or the beaches of Belize you can find the place that is just right for you.
 The expat experience varies from country to country, and you should be sure to thoroughly research the rules and regulations around work visas and residency since this will affect your ability to work locally.
 While expats have traditionally been either retired or working locally there are now thriving expat communities full of remote workers spread across the globe.
 Many internet entrepreneurs find their profit margins increasing as their living expenses decrease.
 This is a great short-term escape that can keep your career on track for re-entry after a year or two.
 However, unlike more nomadic options this allows for more permanency if you decide a year or two is not enough.